 - Bring the quinoa and water to a boil in a saucepan.
 Reduce heat to medium-low, cover and simmer until the quinoa is tender and the water has been absorbed, about 10-15 minutes.

 - Roughly mash the black beans with a fork leaving some whole black beans.
 You should have a paste-like mixture now.

-- Add the quinoa, bread crumbs, peppers, onion, garlic, cumin, salt, hot pepper sauce, and egg into the black beans.
+Add the cooked quinoa (3/4 cup), bread crumbs, peppers, onion, garlic, cumin, salt, hot pepper sauce, and egg into the black beans.
 Mix well, using your hands.